4 Facts About Touch Screen

 Also, in the early 1980s, Delco Electronics of General Motors replaced non-essential functions of automobiles, such as transmission, braking, steering, etc., with electro-mechanical systems.
 This resulted in the introduction of the Electronic Control Center, ECC, featuring various peripheral sensors, antenna, servos, and a monochrome CRT touchscreen used majorly for input and output.

 In 1987, Casio also made their Casio PB-100 pocket computer commercially available.
-The pocket computer featured a touchscreen with 16 touch areas on its Led-crystal Display, LCD, graphic screen.
+The pocket computer featured a touchscreen with 16 touch areas on its LED-crystal display, LCD, graphic screen.

 It wasn’t until the introduction of the iPhone by Steve Jobs in 2007, which he referred to as “An iPod, a phone, and an Internet communicator,” that touchscreen technology became a force to be reckoned with.
-This phone opened the door to the world of app creating, and limitless possibilities for information to be accessed, all at the touch of a finger.
+This phone opened the door to the world of app creation, and limitless possibilities for information to be accessed, all at the touch of a finger.
 Touchscreen technology now dominates the market, and it’s hard to imagine it not being a key component of ever-evolving technology for years to come.